 The Company's Chief Executive Officer ("CEO") and Chief Financial Officer ("CFO") are responsible for establishing and maintaining our disclosure controls and procedures.
 We maintain a set of disclosure controls and procedures designed to provide reasonable assurance that information required to be publicly disclosed is recorded, processed, summarized and reported on a timely basis.
-Our CEO and CFO have evaluated the design of our disclosure controls and procedures at the end of the quarter and based on the evaluation, have concluded that the disclosure controls and procedures are effectively designed.
+Our CEO and CFO have evaluated the design and effectiveness of our disclosure controls and procedures at the financial year end and based on the evaluation have concluded that the disclosure controls and procedures are effective.